BeToast/Racially-Exclusive-Speech-Detection/README.md

 This is the github for my final year thesis at University of Galway, Ireland.
 This research was on binary classification of racially/culturally inclusive/exclusive speech using zero-shot and few-shot learning.
+- Slides from my oral presentation: [google slides](https://docs.google.com/presentation/d/13HeoOFVKspvsqmpiliu4R1IgFx8KXomCd52YqrSUCBQ/edit?usp=sharing)

 #### Usage
 You can access the best performing model on [Huggingface](https://huggingface.co/BeToast/xml_xnli__inclusiveORexclusive__binary_classification__frenchANDenglish)